peaceisbetter/docker_jupyter_nb/README.md

 ```
 docker build -t docker-jupyter-nb .
 ```
-Here the -t specifies the name.
+ - The option -t specifies the name.
 Change 'docker-jupyter-nb' to your preferred name.
-The period at the end specifies to build the image in the current directory.
+ - The period at the end specifies to build the image in the current directory.

 2. To run the docker container:
 ```
 docker run -p 8888:8888 -v /path/to/host/directory:/home/jovyan/work jupyter/base-notebook
 ```

-The option -p 8888:8888 maps the host port 8888 to the container port 8888.
+- The option -p 8888:8888 maps the host port 8888 to the container port 8888.
-The option -v /path/to/host/directory:/home/jovyan/work mounts the host directory to the container directory.
+- The option -v /path/to/host/directory:/home/jovyan/work mounts the host directory to the container directory.